 US Admiral Mark Bristol was in charge of the American naval forces in the region and served as US "high commissioner" in Constantinople starting in 1919.
 His primary mission was the promotion and protection of American commercial interests throughout the Near East.
 He soon came to believe that the new Turkish nationalist authorities (Kemal Ataturk's government) would provide the best support for American business interests.
 Concerned with the protection of American business interests and the fate of American relief and missionary personnel, he stayed in close contact with Ataturk's government in Ankara.
 This was one of the reasons for stationing US warships in Samsun, Turkey's largest port in the Black Sea.
 American officials in Constantinople regularly received and discussed reports of atrocities against Greeks and Armenians and made occasional protests to Turkish authorities.
-Unfortunately, Admiral Bristol's instructions to his naval staff were to "remain neutral."
+Unfortunately, Admiral Bristol's instructions to his naval staff were to "remain neutral".
 Bristol almost became Ataturk's spokesman.
 Despite risks to their careers, many officers expressed their concern about the atrocities in their direct communications with Turkish officials.
 US naval officers were rarely allowed to venture out of Samsun.
-However, they were able to observe the fires that destroyed nearby Greek villages, observed minority round ups, and heard accounts from American relief workers and American tobacco company managers.
+However they were able to observe the fires that destroyed near by Greek villages, observed minority round ups, and heard accounts from American relief workers and American tobacco company managers.
 Captain Leahy of the cruiser St. Louis even contemplated the use of force to protect minorities in Turkey.
-Under pressure, only once (August 3.
-1921) had Admiral Bristol sent a message to Ataturk on protesting the expulsion of women and children and the killing of innocent civilians while in military custody.
+Under pressure, only once did Admiral Bristol sent a message to Ataturk on August 3, 1921 protesting the expulsion of women and children and the killing of innocent civilians while in military custody.
 Bristol expressed his concern about the "unfortunate impression" such actions created for the new Turkish government.
-In his response, the Turkish Foreign Minister dismissed these claims.
+In his response, the Turkish Foreign Minister dismissed these claims...

+This latest volume is another valuable addition to the literature on Turkey and the treatment of its minorities.
 The forcible Greco-Turkish population exchange ended thousands of years of the Greek presence in Asia Minor.
-However, the mistreatment of the Christian minorities allowed to remain in Turkey after the population exchange continued as shown by the imposition of the "varlik" (the capital tax) on Greeks, Jews and Armenians at the height of WWII; by the government organized Istanbul pogrom of 1955, and the expulsion of Greeks from Istanbul in 1964.
+However, the mistreatment of the Christian minorities allowed to remain in Turkey after the population exchange continued as shown by the imposition of the "varlik"(the capital tax) on Greeks, Jews and Armenians at the height of WWII; by the government organized Istanbul pogrom of 1955, and the expulsion of Greeks from Istanbul in 1964.
 Turkey also systematically carried out the ethnic cleansing of occupied Cyprus following the 1974 invasion.
 Unfortunately, Admiral Bristol's legacy continues to define our response to Turkey's actions.
-John Foster Dulles attempted to attribute the 1955 pogrom to "Communists."
-Cold War considerations also were used to limit responses to the 1964 expulsions and the 1974 invasion of Cyprus.
-To this very day we are witnessing Washington's failure to respond to the ongoing violations of the sovereignty of Greece and Cyprus and to the well documented gross violations of human rights in occupied Cyprus.
+John Foster Dulles attempted to attribute to 1955 pogrom to "Communists", while Cold War considerations were used to limit responses to the 1955 pogrom, the 1964 expulsions and the 1974 invasion of Cyprus.
+To this very day we are witnessing Washington's failure to respond to the on going violations of the sovereignty of Greece and Cyprus and to the well documented gross violations of human rights in occupied Cyprus.